subhadipchowdhury/subhadipchowdhury.github.io/teaching/courses/Fall2021_279/index.md

 ### Course Credit

-Normally this course can be taken for a quarter credit.
-However, if you wish to just *‘show up’* occasionally for the meetings with no stakes (i.e. 'audit' the course), send me an email.
+Normally, you can register for Math 279 as a quarter credit course.
+However, if you wish to 'audit' the course (or alternately, just *‘show up’* for some the meetings with no stakes), send me an email.
+Similarly, if you are unsure whether or not you are prepared for to take this course, come talk to me.
 I will expect regular attendance only from the students taking it for credit.

 ### Course Time